rhiaro/thesis/chapter2.md

 The main goal of this chapter is to cover previous work and empirical evidence of how people present themselves, as a basis for better supporting them.

+## Presentation of self

+socsci literature

+## Youth online

+Social self-presentation literature applied to the online space is mostly applied to these aliens called 'young people'

+socsci/websci literature

+## Privacy

+websci literature, impact on sns use and impression management

+## Social machines

+socm literature

+how does considering online social stuff as social machines affect how we understand profile creation and impression management?

+cross-platform, cross-community, imagined audience

+Identity in social machines.
+How to explore identities when part of a crowd?
+Reputation in a coordinated whole needs consistency and reliability.
+Apps as tools for individuals, vs/and tools for social coordination.

+In the same way apps restrict users, how might social machines designed with some purpose inhibit users?
+How can we build social machines with space for exploration and innovation by participants?
+How crucial is self-presentation of participants for this?

+## Constructing online identity

+studies!

+### Content creators

+dump most of SOCM14 paper here

+### Pro-social deception

+people-people

+but also people-system, leads to... ----> chapter 3!

+# Notes

 * Social sciencey and web sciencey background literature
   * Goffman
   * boyd